equinor/template-fastapi-react/docs/how-to/using-git.md

 ## What to check before you send a PR to code review
 * You use conventional commit messages
-* Unit tests passes
+* all tests pass
-* Other automatic tests passes, given it is feasible to execute them before code review
 * Naming conventions

 ## What to check in code reviews
 * Functionality: Does the code behave as the PR author likely intended?
 Does the code behave as users would expect?
 * Software design: Is the code well-designed and fitted to the surrounding architecture?
-* Complexity: Would another developer be able to easily understand and use the code?
+* Readability: Would another developer be able to easily understand and work with the code?
+Are there none-idiomatic patterns?
 * Tests: Does the PR have correct and well-designed automated tests?
 * Naming: Are names for variables, functions, etc. descriptive?
 * Comments: Are the comments clear and useful?